When is anger a problem?

 Schizophrenia is a highly complex condition that has spawned numerous stereotypes and misconceptions.
 Consequently, people with schizophrenia are among the most highly stigmatised and socially marginalised people in our community.

-More information: here are some of the more damaging myths about people living with schizophrenia, including the myths that they are violent or have multiple personalities.
+More information: here are some damaging myths about people living with schizophrenia.

 Suicide risk

-There is no cure for schizophrenia.
+There is no cure for schizophrenia currently.
 However, it can be treated and managed.

 A person with schizophrenia is better able to think and act like themselves again when they receive appropriate treatment.
-In fact, research indicates that the earlier that treatment take place, the better the outcome, including reduced overall impact of the illness.
+In fact, research indicates that the earlier treatment takes place, the better the outcome, including reduced overall impact of the illness.

 Treatment can help people live productive and positive lives.
 However, similar to other illnesses, some people respond better to treatment than others.

 A person concerned about schizophrenia can see their GP for an initial assessment.
-The GP may then refer them to a specialist (usually a psychiatrist) for an in-depth diagnosis and treatment plans.
-Psychiatrists make their diagnosis based on a person’s individual symptoms and behaviour, usually over a period of time to ensure that other causes are not to blame for what is being experienced.
+The GP may then refer the person to a specialist (usually a psychiatrist) for an in-depth diagnosis and treatment plans.
+Psychiatrists make their diagnosis based on a person’s individual symptoms and behaviour, usually over a period of time, to ensure that other causes are not the reason for what is being experienced.

-Treatments may include medication, specialist therapies like cognitive behavioural therapy (CBT), mindfulness-based treatments, psycho-education and community support programs to help with navigating friendships, health, work, study and living arrangements.
+Treatments may include medication, specialist therapies like cognitive behavioural therapy (CBT), mindfulness-based treatments, psycho-education, physical activity, and community support programs to help navigate friendships, health, work, study and living arrangements.

 If you think you or someone you know might be experiencing schizophrenia, see your GP as soon as possible.

-Informed support and understanding from loved ones is an important part of treatment.
-It helps to encourage the person with this illness to stay connected to social networks and continue hobbies and pursuits they enjoy.
+Informed support and understanding from loved ones are an important part of treatment.
+It helps to encourage the person with schizophrenia to stay connected to social networks and continue hobbies and pursuits they enjoy.

 SuicideLine Victoria counsellors can help if you, or someone you know and care about is experiencing some of the symptoms of schizophrenia.
 SuicideLine Victoria is available 24/7.
 Call us on 1300 651 251.